 One of the most influential all-rounders of the Protea women, a fitness enthusiast and an absolutely inspiring personality.
 The South African with the highest score of 102* in women’s world cup and highest partnership of 128 runs for south Africa with Dane Van Niekerk, with whom she tied the knot in July 2018.
 Also only the third woman to take a hat-trick in T20s.
 Kapp was also one of the only four South Africans to play in the inaugural Big Bash League.
 She recently completed her 100 ODI wickets in the series against the West Indies women.
 A complete family person one of the favorites of the Proteas.

 Female cricket brings to you this phenomenal story of Marizanne Kapp, the influential All-Rounder of the Proteas women.

 Let us begin with your background; you come from a very sporty family, very outdoorsy and active family.
 How was it growing up in such a background, going on morning runs with your dad, basically growing up?

-I have grown up in a family which is fitness fanatic.
+I have grown up in a family that is a fitness fanatic.
 We, my younger sister and I have played every sport at our school.
-In fact, when I began going to school, my dad took us for one kilometer sprint every single night, swimming in the morning, after school and night runs.
+In fact, when I began going to school, my dad took us for a one-kilometer sprint every single night, swimming in the morning, after school and night run.
 We did every single thing that took care of our fitness and I think it is their way with the work ethic and I guess that is the way things started with me.